tmhsplb/opiddailydoc/docs/Infrastructure.md

 if they are not already checked.
 This will cause additional Application Pools to be made available to IIS.

-The Eref application is installed as an application under the Default Web Site in IIS as described in the section describing the Visual Studio Project.
+The OPIDDaily application is installed as an application under the Default Web Site in IIS as described in the section describing the Visual Studio
+Project.
 The Basic Settings dialog box for application Eref (accessible from the Actions pane of IIS), will give the physical path to the folder containing the source code as

-    C:\Projects\Eref\Eref
+    C:\Projects\OpidDaily\OpidDaily

-The folder above this (`C:\Projects\Eref`) is the folder containing the project solution file, Eref.sln.
+This folder contains the project solution file, OPIDaily.sln.
 Do not change it!
-Application Eref must be configured to use the application pool .NET v4.5. in the Basic Settings dialog box.
+Application OPIDaily must be configured to use the application pool .NET v4.5. in the Basic Settings dialog box.
 (This application pool became available by enabling the features described above.)

 Finally, change the application identity of the selected application pool (.NET v4.5) to NetworkService.
 To do this, highlight Application Pools on the
 IIS Connections panel.
 This will cause the available application pools to appear in the IIS body panel.
 Highlight the .NET v4.5 application pool and